 - Be prepared to wait anywhere from a half an hour to 2+ hours to try a really good restaurant (but it's mostly worth it, promise) at places that don't take reservations.
 Or, if they do take reservations, just make sure to reserve far in advance!
 For very popular restaurants, reservations may fill up weeks and months in advance.

 - Plan your transportation ahead of time.
 Parking downtown can get expensive, especially if you're staying multiple nights.
 You may want to consider using Uber or the El (CTA train).
 If you drive, use SpotHero!
 It's great for finding garage parking downtown.
 In the neighborhoods (non-downtown), you'll most likely have to park on the street and pay the meter.
+Meters in Chicago are run by app or credit card, so there are no coins necessary!
 Read all parking signs and double check them down the block to make sure you're not violating any parking restrictions!

 I hope this was helpful!
 I would love to hear from you if you've tried any of these places, or if you're planning to visit soon!